 - The operation is only compatible with ChatGPT 3.5 as of this publication.
 Future versions of this integration will include additional functionality. - The information returned from ChatGPT can be added as an attribute.
 Future releases of the ThreatQ platform will provide the ability to store this information as a description.

 Change Log

+- Version 1.0.1

+- Updated the operation's description in the ThreatQ UI.

-- Version 1.0.0 - Initial release
+- Version 1.0.0

+- Initial release